BorrisonXiao/borrisonxiao.github.io/_posts/2022-09-09-PCFG-Termination.md

 We may also interpret this phenomenon intuitively.
 The outcomes of the generation of this certain PCFG can be categorized into two parts, those who eventually terminate (including trees with $h = \infty$) and those who don't.
 It happens that when the probability of picking the rule $\displaystyle P(S \rightarrow S \ S) = p > \frac{1}{2}$, the **total** probability of running the generation process forever $> 0$, resulting in an improper distribution for the terminated parse trees.

+## Conclusion

+In conclusion, an improper PCFG may be improper as long as the probability assigned to the self-branching rules (like $S \rightarrow S \ S$) is sufficently large.
 In practice, we would like to avoid assigning such improper probability to the grammar.
 Fortunately, it appears that the maximum likelihood estimation (MLE) will always produce a proper distribution.
 A further discussion about this topic, as well as its extensions, can be found in [this paper](https://aclanthology.org/J99-1004.pdf).

 ## Acknowledgement
-Special thanks to [Brian Lu](mailto:zlu39@jhu.edu) for his support for this blog post.
+Special thanks to [Brian Lu](mailto:zlu39@jhu.edu) and [Jason Eisner](https://www.cs.jhu.edu/~jason/) for their support for this blog post.

 ## Reference